 This is a non-surgical but effective treatment used to eliminate fine lines and make deeper lines softer.
 It can reduce sagging and gives the face a natural radiance.

 This treatment involves the insertion of very fine disposable needles which are then attached to an electro acupuncture unit.
-This stimulates the needles by passing a very mild electirc impulse through them.
+This stimulates the needles by passing a very mild electric impulse through them.
 The treatment is holistic in nature and for this reason also involves the insertion of needles into acupuncture points on the body which will help address any internal disharmony.
-Once the needles are removed the treatment continues with a vigorous Chinese massage, followed by heat treatment and finally a relaxing massage.
+Once the needles are removed the treatment continues with a vigorous Chinese massage, followed by heat treatment and a relaxing massage.

-Our resident acupuncturist is Maureen Karnowski
+Our resident Acupuncturist is Maureen Karnowski

 1st visit 1.5hrs: £45

 Facial Rejuvenation 45mins: £45

 Make an appointment